hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## Editor fields

 The barrel currently has no text hint when you hover over it.
 We can easily add some hard-coded text to this component, but it's usually a good idea to expose these variables to the editor (at least during development).
-This lets you tweak the variables in your code from within the hyperfy editor, giving consumers of your app a more customizable experience.
+This lets you tweak your variables from within the hyperfy editor, giving consumers of your app a more customizable experience.

 First we import `useFields` from the hyperfy library and call it inside our app function.
 We use object destructuring syntax on the result to get our `label` variable, which will be tied to a field in the editor UI.
-We add the `onPointerDownHint` prop to our model and give it the `label` value.
+We add the `onPointerDownHint` prop to our model and give it the `label` value for the pointer hint.

 A new `fields` property must be added to the object returned from the `getStore` function which contains an array of all the editor fields we want to expose to the user.
 When destructuring the `useFields` result, the variable names must match a key in the fields array.
 Now you can change the hover label of the model through the editor!